 You might have heard or read books from spiritual teachers such as Eckhart Tolle and Thich Nhat Hahn that teaches you how to be in the now.
 Or perhaps you are aware that psychologists use mindfulness in their therapy treatments.

 But what exactly does it mean to be in the now?
 And how do we focus on the present moment?

 What Does It Mean to Live in the Moment?

 Our mind, when left alone, tends to be in auto-pilot mode.
 It starts to wander around, thinking about the past or the future.
 While you are brushing your teeth, you might be thinking of the tasks you have to do in the office.
 Or perhaps you are washing the dishes and you start thinking about how your spouse has never once helped you with the housework.

-Mindfulness means when you are brushing your teeth, you focus on what you are doing now — brushing your teeth.
+Practicing mindfulness means when you are brushing your teeth, you focus on what you are doing now — brushing your teeth.
 And when you are washing the dishes, you pay attention to the dishes you are washing.
-Any other thoughts you have is most likely to bring you out of the present moment.
+Any other thoughts you have are most likely to bring you out of the present moment.
 If you are not aware or mindful enough, you can be lost in your thoughts for a very long time.